-Financial assets transferred to lifetime ECL but subsequently renegotiated or modified should not be moved to 12-months ECL unless there is sufficient evidence that there had been no significant increase in credit risk over the life of the exposure compared with that upon initial recognition and the bank demonstrates history of up-to-date and timely payment of principal and interest against the modified contractual terms for the required probationary period..
+Financial assets transferred to lifetime ECL but subsequently renegotiated or modified should not be moved to 12-months ECL unless there is sufficient evidence that there had been no significant increase in credit risk over the life of the exposure compared with that upon initial recognition and the OFI demonstrates history of up-to-date and timely payment of principal and interest against the modified contractual terms for the required probationary period..

-Banks are required to fully disclose all modified financial assets that result in de-recognition in its financial statements in line with the requirements of IFRS.
-Furthermore, banks are required to submit quarterly returns to the CBN, to be received within 10 days of the end of the quarter effective 1st quarter of 2018, on all financial assets derecognized during the affected quarter as a result of modification.
+OFIs are required to fully disclose all modified financial assets that result in de-recognition in its financial statements in line with the requirements of IFRS.
+Furthermore, OFIs are required to submit quarterly returns to the CBN, to be received within 10 days of the end of the quarter effective 2nd quarter of 2019, on all financial assets derecognized during the affected quarter as a result of modification.

-Transition Requirements and Other Arrangements
+2.2 Transition Requirements and Other Arrangements